johnzhoudev/leetcode-practice/season_4_neetcode_150_again/readme.md

 ## Basic Graphs
 - DFS - number of islands 200 / max area of island 695
 - DFS Clone Graph - 133 Clone Graph
-- BFS from multiple points - Walls and Gates
+- BFS from multiple points with cool bfs for size trick - Walls and Gates, 994.
+Rotting Oranges